Decoding of (Interleaved) Generalized Goppa Codes: Introduction

 In this work, we investigate binary GGCs.
-Our main contributions are: we derive a parity-check matrix for GGCs with code locators of any degree, which is essential to construct the public key of \emph{Classic McEliece} with GGCs.
-With special choices of the code locators, we derive a better lower bound on the minimum Hamming distance of GGCs compared to the known bound for GGCs with arbitrary code locators in Section~\ref{sec:bgGC}.
-Section~\ref{sec:UniDec} provides a decoding algorithm for GGCs and we show that it can uniquely decode any error up to half of the minimum distance.
-To deal with burst errors, we introduce \emph{interleaved generalized Goppa codes} in \cref{sec:IntDec} and provide a joint decoding algorithm which can decode beyond half of the minimum distance with high probability.
+Our main contributions are: in Section~\ref{sec:bgGC}, we derive a parity-check matrix for GGCs with code locators of any degree, where an instance for GGCs with degree-2 code locators is presented in \cite{noskov_one_2020},\cite{noskov_mceliece_2020} without proof; we provide a formal proof for the lower bound on the minimum Hamming distance of GGCs, which was stated in \cite{noskov_one_2020},\cite{noskov_mceliece_2020} without proof and we show that the lower bound for GGCs with even-degree code locators is improved compared to the general lower bound.
+In Section~\ref{sec:UniDec} we provide an explicit decoding algorithm for GGCs and we prove the unique decoding radius for GGCs.
+To deal with burst errors, we introduce \emph{interleaved generalized Goppa codes} in \cref{sec:IntDec}.
+We provide an explicit decoding algorithm and derive the new maximum decoding radius for GGCs.
 Moreover, we list some code parameters of GGCs and discuss their applicability to the McEliece cryptosystem in Section~\ref{sec-McEliece}.